 BYU PROVIDES NEW INSIGHTS

-Clarke published his summaries in a series between 1808 – 1826, before passing away in 1832.
-In July 1832, Joseph Smith wrote to W. W. Phelps, stating “we have finished the translation of the New Testament.”
+A quick summary of the historical timeline reveals that Clarke published his summaries in series between 1808 – 1826, before passing away in 1832.
+Clarke’s well-known work coincides well with Joseph Smith’s letter to W. W. Phelps in July 1832, when he stated “we have finished the translation of the New Testament.”

-“Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap.
+Wayment and Lemmon continue, “Our research has revealed that the number of direct parallels between Smith’s translation and Adam Clarke’s biblical commentary are simply too numerous and explicit to posit happenstance or coincidental overlap.
 The parallels between the two texts number into the hundreds, a number that is well beyond the limits of this paper to discuss.
 A few of them, however, demonstrate Smith’s open reliance upon Clarke and establish that he was inclined to lean on Clarke’s commentary for matters of history, textual questions, clarification of wording, and theological nuance.
-In presenting the evidence, we have attempted to both establish that Smith drew upon Clarke, likely at the urging of Rigdon, and we present here a broad categorization of the types of changes that Smith made when he used Clarke as a source” (BYU Study).
+In presenting the evidence, we have attempted to both establish that Smith drew upon Clarke, likely at the urging of Rigdon, and we present here a broad categorization of the types of changes that Smith made when he used Clarke as a source.”

 SOURCE OF JAREDITE ROCKS

 The recently discovered connections between Adam Clarke’s Bible summaries and Joseph Smith’s work has prompted increased scrutiny and comparisons of the two author’s works.
 It is fascinating to discover the following in Clarke’s summary of Genesis 6:16, dealing with the construction of Noah’s ark.
 Could Clarke’s words be the catalyst for windows and glowing rocks in Jaredite barges?
 Recall that the notion of transparent windows would have been unknown to ancient Hebrews.